 Extensive research and data gathering efforts have been conducted within the Turners Falls Impoundment over the past several decades which will assist in this study.
-Existing data includes: hydrology, water elevation data, suspended sediment measurements, hydraulic modeling, and previous FRRs.
+Existing data includes: hydrology, existing and proposed (see Task 3. below) WSEL monitors, SSC measurements, hydraulic modeling, and previous FRRs.
+A full list of available data available this study is summarized above- "Existing Information and Need for Additional Information (18 CFR § 5.11(d)(3))".